ZL-Audio/ZLSpectrumEqualizer/README.md

 ### Clone and Build

-Once you have set up the environment, you can clone the ZL Equalizer code, populate all submodules, then configure & build the code.
+Once you have set up the environment, you can clone the ZL Spectrum Equalizer code, populate all submodules, then configure & build the code.
 Please set:
 - the variable `ZL_JUCE_FORMATS` as a list of formats that you want, e.g., `"VST3;LV2"`.
   - AAX plug-ins need to be digitally signed using PACE Anti-Piracy's signing tools before they will run in commercially available versions of Pro Tools.
 - the variable `ZL_EQ_BAND_NUM` as the number of bands, default 24 bands